 Some schools cap out-of-state tuition so that it’s not so much more expensive than in-state.
 For example, schools who participate in the Western Undergraduate Exchange (WUE) cap out-of-state tuition at 150% of in-state tuition.
 So, if your child does want to go to college out-of-state, it could help to look at WUE schools and others who have similar limits.

+Many people who have wondered how to pay less for college have ultimately turned to community colleges.
 Community colleges are far more affordable than four-year colleges and universities.
 So, you may want to encourage your child to start at a community college and eventually transfer to the college or university of their choice.

 Community college provides an extra benefit if your child wants to attend an out-of-state university.
 Going to a community college in that same state would give them the opportunity to gain residency there so they could qualify for in-state tuition when they transfer to their desired university.

 Also, less well-known schools may give better financial aid packages to attract good students.
-Suggest that your child stay away from expensive name-brand schools unless they can land scholarships for most of the cost.
+So, to help minimize your out-of-pocket costs, you could suggest that your child consider alternatives to expensive schools unless they can land scholarships for most of the cost.

-Some companies reimburse their employees for attending college.
+Of course, your child can help carry some of the financial weight of college as well.
+Fortunately, some companies reimburse their employees for attending college.
 If you believe your child can juggle a job and college at the same time, encourage them to do some research and find jobs that offer partial or full tuition reimbursement.

-Start a 529 Savings Account
+Start a 529 savings account

-Although it’s better to start a 529 college savings account when your child is young, there are still benefits to starting one when your child is older.
+Although it’s better to start a 529 college savings account when your child is young, there are still benefits to starting one even if your child is older.
 Not only do 529 plans come with federal tax-free growth and withdrawals for education-related expenses, your state may also offer a partial or full tax deduction.